John Montagu, 2nd Duke of Montagu: Life

 In 1740, Montagu was promoted to Master-General of the Ordnance and served in that position until 1742.

-In 1745, Montagu raised a cavalry regiment known as Montagu's Carabineers, which, however, was disbanded after the Battle of Culloden.
+In 1745, Montagu raised two regiments: a cavalry regiment known as Montagu's Carabineers and a Regiment of Foot known as Montagu's Ordnance Regiment.
+Both were, however, disbanded after the Battle of Culloden.

 Montagu was a notorious practical joker, his mother-in-law writing of him that "All his talents lie in things only natural in boys of fifteen years old, and he is about two and fifty; to get people into his garden and wet them with squirts, and to invite people to his country houses and put things in beds to make them itch, and twenty such pretty fancies as these."

 Montagu is said to have once dunked the political philosopher Montesquieu in a tub of cold water as a joke.
 Montagu also commissioned William Hogarth to portray Chief Justice John Willes unflatteringly in a number of cartoons series Before and After (Hogarth) in which lusty amoral rakes seduce women.
+The Bottle Conjuror was a famous hoax which was attributed to Montagu.

 Montagu's country place, Boughton House, Northamptonshire, was laid out by him as a miniature Versailles, and now belonging to the Buccleuch family.
 He owned a library in the house, which included a copy of the 16th century Wriothesley Garter book.

 After his death, his town residence, Montagu House, Bloomsbury, on the present site of the British Museum, received and for many years held the national collections, which under the name of the British Museum were first opened to the public in 1759.

 Montagu was an owner of a coal mine.